Higher rank Brill-Noether theory on P^2: Introduction

 Since the Brill-Noether loci are nested, Theorem \ref{main} (\ref{main1}) implies the Brill-Noether loci $B^k(\vv)$ are nonempty for all $0 \leq k \leq r$.
 The bound (\ref{eq:mainbound}) is also sharp for the line bundles $\OO(d)$ and the Lazarsfeld-Mukai-type bundles $M_d = \coker(\OO(-d) \rightarrow \OO^{h^0(\OO(d))})$, including $M_1 = T_{\PP^2}(-1)$.

-Our main technical tools for studying Brill-Noether loci are parametrizations of certain moduli spaces $M(\vv)$ and Brill-Noether loci $B^k(\vv)$ by projective bundles of extension spaces.
+Our main technical tools for studying Brill-Noether loci are parametrizations of certain moduli spaces $M(\vv)$ and Brill-Noether loci $B^k(\vv)$ by projective bundles whose fibers are (projectivizations of) extension spaces.
 The applications to Brill-Noether loci are often of the following form.
 A sheaf $E$ on $\PP^2$ has an \textit{evaluation map} on global sections

 Assume that the general $E \in M(\vv)$ has $m$ global sections, i.e., $h^0(\PP^2, E) = m$, and $m \leq r(E)$.
 When $\ev_E$ has full rank $E$ sits as an extension class

 If $E'$ is semistable with Chern character $\vv' \in K(\PP^2)$, we may form the projective bundle $\PP$ over $M(\vv')$ whose fiber over $E'$ is the projective space $\PP \Ext^1(E', H^0(\PP^2, E') \otimes \OO_{\PP^2})$.
 If the general such extension is stable, we obtain a classifying rational map $\phi: \PP \dashrightarrow M(\vv)$, which we call the \textit{extension parametrization} of $M(\vv)$.